mfarache/jekyll-now/_posts/2017-6-13-Introduction-Kubernetes-compared-Swarm.md

 Responsable of keeping a number of pods running ( spinning up & down pods to reach the target).
 Replica sets allow defining scaling strategies grouping by label selectors, canary deployment or autoscaling based on cpu usage.

 So what really seems interesting is the feature one replica sets.
-See some examples which are self-explanatory.
+Let´s see some examples which are self-explanatory.

+### Autoscaling
 ![_config.yml]({{ site.baseurl }}/images/K8_AUTOSCALE.png)

+With the help of https://github.com/kubernetes/heapster Heapster exposes compute resource usage, lifecycle events so can be consumed by K8.
+That information can be used to trigger scale of additional nodes if necessary when for example more than 50% CPU usage is detected.

+### Canary release

 ![_config.yml]({{ site.baseurl }}/images/K8_CANARY.png)

+We can see in the previous diagram  two different replica sets.
++ The first one is on charge of the pods running with the label V1.
++ The second replica takes care of pods labeled with label V2.

+Just playing with the parameter that determines the number of pods we want to keep running is enough.
+At the same time we keep a Service that load balance the traffic across all the pods in the nodes using a different grouping label selector (BE).

+This simple settings would  enable a Canary release approach.

 At least now this is the first thing which clearly sees a benefit when compared with Docker Swarm, and really a differentiator!